diegobit/DRIPS/docs/RFC-CCS.md

    such as the model and the turn intention of the cars in the proximity;
  - *ASSOCIATION:*
-   to associate a node from which a message from the network has been received with a car detected with the visual subsystem.
+   to associate a node from which a message from the network has been received with a car detected by the visual subsystem.

 ### Notation